-I hear this scenario repeatedly from others, that the people who do the least amount of work get promoted while the dedicated doers get passed over time and time again.
-The Doers are conscientious about their job duties day in and day out, work late and get the job done with little to no praise or acknowledgment and are slowly killing themselves in the process.
-They have high anxiety, stress, diabetes, heart disease, no work-life balance strategies, no work boundaries and so on.
-While the lazy worker is smiling, laughing, playing on their cell phone all day and really content with collecting their paycheck, while everyone else is covering their job, completely stressed-out and resentful.
+I hear this scenario repeatedly that the people who do the least amount of work get promoted while the dedicated doers get passed over time and time again.
+The Doers are conscientious about their job duties day in and day out, work late, and get the job done with little to no praise or acknowledgment and are slowly killing themselves in the process.
+They have high anxiety, stress, diabetes, heart disease, no work-life balance strategies, no work boundaries, and so on.
+While the lazy worker is smiling, laughing, playing on their cell phone all day, and content with collecting their paycheck, while everyone else is covering their job, stressed-out and resentful.

 Why do leaders let this happen?

-Leaders need to spend time with the employees and get to know them instead of locking themselves in their offices.
-Don’t they want to know what is really going on?
+Leaders need to spend time with their employees and know them instead of locking themselves in their offices.
+Don’t they want to know what is going on?
 Someone once told me, because the Leader doesn’t care.
-Reviewing staff’s workload and time management is key to assist with eliminating overload and overwhelm.
-Coaching the lazy worker to do their share of the workload is an important job duty of the supervisor.
-The Doer’s need to feel comfortable to be able to honestly state to their manager they are in overwhelm and need assistance as well as the ability to say no to more tasks when they have too much to handle.
+Reviewing staff’s workload and time management is vital to assist with eliminating overload and overwhelm.
+Coaching the lazy worker to do their share of the workload is essential for the supervisor.
+The Doers need to feel comfortable to honestly state to their manager they are overwhelmed and need assistance and the ability to say no to more tasks when they have too much to handle.

 Why doesn’t the Leader care?

-When loyal hard-working employees leave by either transferring to another department for the same or less salary, or go to the competition or just plain leave as a Leader you should be asking this question!
+When loyal, hard-working employees leave by either transferring to another department for the same or less salary or go to the competition or just leave as a Leader, you should be asking this question!
 Why are they leaving?

-A good leader finds out what is really going on within their company.
-They don’t just sit in their office with the door closed, they ask questions and want the truth, not lip service.
-They know who is really doing the work and who isn’t.
+A good leader finds out what is going on within their company.
+They don’t just sit in their office with the door closed; they ask questions and want the truth, not lip service.
+They know who is doing the work and who isn’t.
 They care about the staff and want them to succeed.
-When hiring internally the good leader recognizes who is the right person to promote, since they know the employees quality of work, interpersonal skills and if they are the right fit for the job.
+When hiring internally, the excellent leader recognizes the right person to promote since they know their quality of work, interpersonal skills, and the right fit for the job.

 What are some solutions to change this concept?